 In addition to the live music you'll hear while walking up and down this street, there are also several clubs in the area that don't require a cover charge.

 Be sure to read our guide on live music on Frenchmen Street, which includes several free options.

-Take a Ghost Tour
+Take a Free Ghost Tour

 New Orleans is rich with around 300 years of history, so it probably shouldn't surprise anyone that several people report rather spooky experiences in the area.

 Anyone interested in learning more about the creepy and sometimes disturbing tales of this city should consider taking one of our pay-what-you-want ghost tours.

 Although we do recommend giving your tour guide a tip, it is not required to enjoy this outing.